franklbvp/python_intro/docs/README.md

 ## Setup

-During the session, an Anaconda Python environment will be used to demonstrate the Linux material.
+During the session, a Miniforge Python environment will be used to demonstrate the material.

-It can be useful to have an environment available to experiment with some of the commands, either during the session or afterwards.
-Moreover having an environment installed, it will then be ready for use in your research.

-It is recommended to install the Anaconda distribution of Python which includes Jupyter notebook and several other packages.
-To install Anaconda [download the installer for your operating system](https://docs.anaconda.com/anaconda/) (select the Anaconda Distribution edition) and follow the installation instructions for your operating system in the [Anaconda documentation](https://docs.anaconda.com/anaconda/install/).
+The Miniforge Python is a minimal install of a python distribution that uses entirely conda-forge repositories.
+It easily installs, and you can easily create environments which are independent of each other.
+A [short guide](https://github.com/franklbvp/python_intro/blob/main/docs/python_install_miniforge.pdf) is available.

 ## Result